RIOT-OS/RIOT/GOVERNANCE.md

 ## Code of Conduct

 [Code of Conduct] violations by community members will be discussed and resolved on the conduct@riot-os.org list.
-If one of the appointees to that list (see GA notes for the members of that list) is involved in a Code of Conduct violation, two forum moderators from other organizations than the appointee take their place in the discussions.
+If one of the appointees to that list (see GA notes for the members of that list) is involved in a Code of Conduct violation, two forum moderators from other stakeholders than the appointee take their place in the discussions.

 ## Security Response Team